 Stinky tofu has a strong smell but a rich flavor.
 (Source: Great Big Story)

 Despite its distinctive, strong aroma, often compared to that of overripe cheese or sweaty socks, stinky tofu has a rich, creamy flavor that appeals to many.
 When deep-fried, the crispy exterior combines with the soft interior to create a unique culinary experience.
-However, the distinct aroma can make some people hesitant to try it for the first time.
+However, the distinctive aroma can make some people hesitant to try it for the first time.

 Stinky tofu can be eaten raw, steamed, stewed, or most commonly fried and served with chili sauce.
-The color of stinky tofu is also quite diverse, in Zhejiang, stinky tofu is fried until golden brown, while in Hunan, stinky tofu is black./.
+The color of stinky tofu is also quite diverse, in Zhejiang, stinky tofu is fried golden while in Hunan, stinky tofu is black./.

 (Vietnam+)